theHamsta/nvim-semantic-tokens/README.md

 Preset configurations are loaded from [./lua/nvim-semantic-tokens/presets](./lua/nvim-semantic-tokens/presets).
 The `"default"` preset will set the highlight groups described in [./doc/nvim-semantic-tokens.txt](./doc/nvim-semantic-tokens.txt).
+Please map them to colors or highlight groups you like to actually see semantic highlights.

 Use an autocommand for a filetype for which you have a language server set up that supports semantic tokens (e.g. clangd)